rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 <br><br>

 ## **Additional notes:**
-**:bulb:Electrically independent Z motors**: It is meaning that each of the two Z-axis stepper motors has its own dedicated stepper driver and can be independently operated by the duet board, allowing the precise alignment of the gantry.
-Use the G32 command to issue the alignment routine.
+**:bulb:Electrically independent Z motors**: On printers, such as MK3, which uses two Z motors to raise/lower the bed or gantry, you can have the firmware probe the bed and adjust the motors individually to eliminate tilt.
+The auto calibration uses a least squares algorithm that minimises the sum of the height errors.
+The deviation before and expected deviation after calibration is reported.
+Run G32 to initiate the process.
+Read the full documentation here: https://duet3d.dozuki.com/Wiki/Bed_levelling_using_multiple_independent_Z_motors

 **:bulb:PINDA v2**: Pinda version 2 is upgraded from the previous version in that it now has an integrated thermistor, which this configuration electrically ties to thermistor E1 on the duet.
 Pinda temperature compensation has to be mitigated via g-code macro but will be handled via integrated function within the duet firmware shortly.
 Read @Argo posting in the Duet forums: https://forum.duet3d.com/topic/16972/pinda-2-probe-with-temperature-compensation?_=1593546022132.